anthonyting/discord-cogs/README.md

 - airquality gets the air quality in vancouver
 - sportsday sends sportsday emojis
 - sportsday is also a tic tac toe game using sportsday emojis and redbot economy
+- audit reports audit log entries to the specified channel